egeorjon/GoLyat/README.md

 ### SEO configuration

-**Goliath** proposes a complete head in each page with metadata, links, and informations used by searchbot, and social medias.
+**Goyat** proposes a complete head in each page with metadata, links, and informations used by searchbot, and social medias.

 ```
 theme                  = "golyat"